Pillars of Support

 - Help them develop a better understanding of their position in our software engineering pipeline.

 In Part 1: Building Trust, we develop the principles that guide every customer support interaction at SomewhereWarm.

 In Part 2: Building Product, we explain how maintaining a “product mindset” allows our support team to influence product direction.

-In Part 3: Building Quality, we explore the benefits of involving support engineers in manual and automated acceptance testing.
+In Part 3: Building Quality, we explore the benefits of involving support engineers in validation and manual/automated testing tasks.

 As its name suggests, Pillars of Support is not an operating procedure: It only sets the foundation on which our support team operates.
 If you have a growing support team, my advice would be to maintain at least two guides: One that lays out your principles, and one that describes your team’s operating procedure in detail.